On this sand (together)

 Jenny Irene Miller

-Jenny Irene Miller (Inupiaq, b.
-Sitŋasuaq / Nome, Alaska) is an artist working primarily with photography.
-Her work focuses on identity, community, place, refusal, and access.
-The poetics found in what is seen, unseen, or refused in Jenny’s images make important contributions to her work.
+Jenny Irene Miller, Inupiaq, (b.
+Sitŋasuaq / Nome, Alaska, she/her and they/them) is an artist working primarily with photography.
+Her work focuses on identity, community, the familial archive, memory, and place.
+The poetics found in what is seen or refused in Jenny’s images make important contributions to her work.
 Jenny lives and works in Dgheyay Kaq' / Anchorage, Alaska.

 Jenny holds an MFA in Photography from the University of New Mexico, a BFA in Photomedia and a BA in American Indian Studies from the University of Washington.
 She is a past Beaumont Newhall/Van Deren Coke Photography Fellow at UNM, SITE Santa Fe Scholar, Elizabeth Furber Fellow, and Fulbright Canada Killam Fellow.